Undergraduate Music Theory and Ear Training Guidelines

-- Registration priority for all Theory and Musicianship (ET) classes will be given to MMCs.
+- Registration priority for all Music Theory and Ear Training classes will be given to MMCs.

-- An entrance exam will be given on the first day of class in all sections of Theory I. Failure to place into Music Theory I generally results in a recommendation to take Fundamentals of Music (UN 1002).
+- An online entrance exam must be completed before the first day of class (see below).
+Failure to place into Music Theory I generally results in a recommendation to take Fundamentals of Music (UN1002).

-- All students who were enrolled in previous ET classes advance to the next level for Spring 2019.
+- All students who were enrolled in previous ET classes, and who received a grade of C- or better, advance to the next level in the next semester.

-- Students new to the ET sequence regardless of experience must attend Intro ET or ET I to take a diagnostic exam for placement into the appropriate ET level.
+- Students new to the ET sequence, regardless of experience, must attend one of the Intro ET or ET I sections below, to take a diagnostic exam, for placement into the appropriate ET level: